sebaasr/Final-Project/README.md

 - Fetch weather information for a given destination.
 - View the destination map and QR code.

+  Look at the repository and clone it

 ## Installation
  Install dependencies:
    ```
    pip install -r requirements.txt
    ```
+ Create a folder called Static, there is gonna be the qr and the map

+ should look like this
+  smart_travel_planner/
+├── app.py
+├── models.py
+├── templates/
+│   └── index.html
+├── static/
+│   └── (Generated map and QR code files will be saved here) └── requirements.txt
  Run the application:
    ```
    python app.py